collabo-community/use-me-for-experiments/@example/.md/2024/pr-template.md

 > Remove this alert notice and follow the direction below to ensure and confirm that your pull request follows community guidelines.
 Tick the checkboxes accordingly.

 - [ ] My pull request adheres to the [Collabo Community pull request guidelines](https://docs.collabocommunity.com/pull-request-guidelines).
+- [ ] I have read and understood the **Pull request guideline extension** section found at the bottom of this pull request description/body.
 - [ ] I have replaced the dummy text under the subheading **Testing checklist** below with the testing checklist from the issue ticket I'm working on.

 #